berdebotond/G-chat/README.md

 # G-chat
-This is a asyncron chat application with tcp/ip connection.
+This is an asyncron chat application with tcp/ip connection.